Serena (Pokémon)

-Serena (セレナ) is a character in the 2013 video game Pokemon X and Y. Players can choose to play as either her or the male protagonist Calem.
+Serena (セレナ) is a fictional character in the 2013 video game Pokémon X and Y. Players can choose to play as either her or the male protagonist Calem.
 She also appears in the Pokémon anime series, accompanying her childhood friend Ash Ketchum on his journey through the Kalos region.
 In the anime, she has a big crush on Ash and ultimately kisses him in a now-famous moment in Pokémon lore.
 As a result, Serena's character and the ship between her and Ash became popular among fans.

 Concept and creation

 Developed by Game Freak and published by Nintendo, the Pokémon franchise began in Japan in 1996 with the release of the video games Pokémon Red and Blue for the Game Boy.
 In these games, the player assumes the role of a Pokémon Trainer whose goal is to capture and train creatures called Pokémon.
 Players use the creatures' special abilities to combat other Pokémon, both in the wild as well as those used by other Trainers.
 Serena was designed by Ken Sugimori for the Pokémon X and Y with input from Pokémon video game designer Junichi Masuda.
 Masuda chose France as the background for the Kalos region, which is the main setting in these games.
 During the Pokémon X and Y showcase at the Pokémon Game Show in August 2013, the character was named "Yvonne".
 This name was later used in the manga series.

 She is voiced by Mayuki Makiguchi in Japanese.
 Makiguchi discussed her love of fashion helping make her empathize with Serena more, exclaiming that she has been learning to make sweets to get into character more.
-The kiss between Ash and Serena was intentionally censored, with the staff making it obvious pokemon is watched by younger kids too so it should stay age-appropriate.
+The kiss between Ash and Serena was intentionally censored, with the staff making it obvious Pokémon is watched by younger kids too so it should stay age-appropriate.
 Haven Paschall voices the character in the anime series in English.
 Jackie Lastra voices her in Pokémon Masters EX, while Akari Kitō voices her in Japanese.